 “Welcome.
 As we begin, please close your eyes and consider this: From where do you draw stability in your life?
 Is it your faith or religion?
 Possessions?
 Relationships?
 Career?
 Experiences?
 Traditions?
 Where do you find stability when you’re on the mat?
 Is it possible that the stability that you find on the mat is connected […]

-Rebekah L Fraser, guest blogger “Your psoas might be singing,” says Devarshi Steven Hartman, the Kripalu Yoga teacher trainer extraordinaire.
+by Rebekah L. Fraser “Your psoas might be singing,” says Devarshi Steven Hartman, the Kripalu Yoga teacher trainer.
 He stands on a platform in the middle of the room, leading a posture clinic.
 We, his students, have put our yoga mats around the platform, like rays of the sun, facing him.
-We stand […]
+We stand in Virabhadrasana […]

 Ashley Winseck, guest blogger When Nyacko Perry first heard about the Kripalu Semester Intensive program during a presentation at her college in 2008, she didn’t quite understand what Kripalu was all about.
 But she was incredibly interested in finding out.
 “I didn’t know what it was, because it was such a new program, but I […]